Fukuoka: Attractions

+Temples

-There are many temples with long histories including Tōchō-ji, Hakozaki Shrine, Kashii shrine, and Jōten-ji.
-The Buddhist Nanzoin temple is located in Sasaguri, just east of Fukuoka.
-It is claimed to be the largest statue of a reclining Buddha in the world.
+There are many temples with long histories in the city, including Tōchō-ji, Hakozaki Shrine, Kashii shrine, and Jōten-ji.
+The 19th century Buddhist Nanzoin temple, located towards the east of Fukuoka, was founded in 1899 and is claimed to be the largest statue of a reclining Buddha in the world.

+Other attractions

 Sky Dream Fukuoka, in Fukuoka's western ward, was a Ferris wheel with a height of 120 meters and was closed in September 2009.
 The surrounding shopping center, Marinoa City Fukuoka, still attracts millions of visitors each year.
 Other shopping centers that attract tourists include Canal City, JR Hakata City, and Hakata Riverain.

 The Marine Park Uminonakamichi is located on a narrow cape on the northern side of the Bay of Hakata.
 The park has an amusement park, petting zoo, gardens, beaches, a hotel, and a large marine aquarium which opened in 1989.

 For tourists from other parts of Japan, local foods such as mentaiko, Hakata (tonkotsu) ramen, and motsunabe are associated with Fukuoka.
 Yatai (street stalls) serving ramen can be found in Tenjin and Nakasu most evenings.

 Fukuoka Tower is near the beach in Seaside Momochi, a development built for the 1989 Asia-Pacific Exhibition.
 The older symbol of the city, Hakata Port Tower, is next to the international ferry terminal and is free to enter.

 Itoshima, to the west of Fukuoka city, has recently become a very popular tourist destination.
 There are many beaches along the coast, notably Futamigaura beach, where there is a famous Shinto shrine in the ocean, and Keya beach, which hosts the annual Sunset Live festival every September.
 Inland, there is the Shingon Buddhist temple called Raizan Sennyoji, where there are many Buddhist statues and stunning autumn foliage.